laluz742/node-red-contrib-nspanel-lui/docs/page-node-power.md

 # Power Page Node

+The power page is used to graphically display power consumption and generation.

 General information on configuration and input messages can be found in the documentation on the [page nodes](./page-nodes.md).

 ## Configuration

+For information on node configuration, please see section [Configuration](./page-nodes.md#configuration) for page nodes.

 ## Input Messages